Top 10 ways to enjoy the Midnight Sun

 Summer in Finland is a spectacular time of the year.
 For those who venture north of the Arctic Circle, the sun does not set at all for couple of months, while further south the sun can be visible for almost 24 hours a day during June and July.

-In our slideshow we’ve chosen just a few activities to enjoy during the long, light summer nights in Finland.
+We’ve chosen just a few activities to enjoy during the long, light summer nights in Finland.
+Take your pick!

 Full of interesting contrasts, such as the four seasons, the Midnight Sun and winter darkness, urban and rural, East and West.